-The plan clearly had great value, especially because it would allow traffic to continue through tunnel while repairs were being made.
+The plan clearly had great value, especially because it would allow traffic to continue through the tunnel while repairs were being made.
 However, the deterioration of the benchwalls still had to be addressed.
-This challenge is where FRP come into play, providing a viable a solution for encasing sections of the benchwalls.
+This challenge is where FRP comes into play, providing a viable solution for encasing sections of the benchwalls.

 Uses of Fiber-Reinforced Polymers

-In various applications, FRP are used for adding strength to structures, as they can bonded to beams, columns and slabs.
+In various applications, FRPs are used for adding strength to structures, as they can be bonded to beams, columns, and slabs.
 Applying FRP to slabs has similar results, adding tensile strength.
-When “wrapping” a beam (around the side-faces and bottom of beam), shear resistance can be increased.
+When “wrapping” a beam (around the side-faces and bottom of the beam), shear resistance can be increased.

 FRP Strengthening of Reinforced-concrete Floor: